Crim/pardot-java-client/README.md

 ## What is it?

-This library intends to be a fluent style API client for Pardot's API (version 3 and 4).
+This library is a fluent style API client for Pardot's API (version 3 and 4).

+## Important Breaking Change to Pardot API

+From February 1, 2021 Pardot is removing the ability to authenticate to the Pardot API using your Pardot username, password, and userkey ([Salesforce EOL Notice](https://help.salesforce.com/articleView?id=000353746&type=1&mode=1&language=en_US&utm_source=techcomms&utm_medium=email&utm_campaign=eol)).
+This means that versions of this library **prior to 3.0.0** will cease to be able to authenticate to the Pardot Api without upgrading to version 3.0.0 or newer and changing your authentication method to Salesforce SSO.

+Everyone is encouraged to update the library prior to February 1, 2021.
+Please read the [2.x.x -> 3.0.0 Migration Guide](3_0_0_migration_notes.MD) which details the changes required to upgrade.

-**Note** It currently is not fully featured/fully implemented.
-If there is a feature/end point that you need that is not yet implemented, please read the **[How to Contribute](#how-to-contribute)** section, or **[Create an issue](https://github.com/Crim/pardot-java-client/issues)** requesting it.
+**Note** While most of Pardot's API is supported by this library, if there is a feature/end point that you need that is not yet implemented, please read the **[How to Contribute](#how-to-contribute)** section, or **[Create an issue](https://github.com/Crim/pardot-java-client/issues)** requesting it.